opsabarsec/African-soil-chemistry/.ipynb_checkpoints/README-checkpoint.md

-# AfSIS Soil Chemistry Data - EDA
+# AfSIS Soil Chemistry Data - EDA + modelling

+The goal of this model is to find a correlation between the soil elemental analysis and its fertility.
+We tried to correlate measurements taken using "dry chemistry", i.e. XRF and FTIR spectroscopy.
+Those are much quicker and cheper than chromatography and ideally this alghorithm would allow a quick screening to assess the soil quality.

 ---
 ![tested_samples](/img/folium.png)